Updated November 29, 2023

 If you are looking to move to Nashville, AptAmigo can help you find the perfect apartment.
 Like Bellhop, AptAmigo is committed to stress-free moving.
 With concierge-level service and a deep understanding of the local rental market, AptAmigo makes finding your next apartment easier than ever.
 Just reach out, tell your dedicated apartment locator what you're looking for, and they'll do the rest!

-Nashville is home to just under 700,000 residents.
-While growth rates have slowed in the past few years, it is still the largest city in Tennessee.
+Nashville is home to just over 715,000 residents, as of late 2024.
+While growth rates have slowed in the past few years, it is still the largest city in Tennessee, and has a metro population just over two million.

 Its popularity can be attributed to a great job market, a high quality of life and a low cost of living.
-In fact, the cost of living in Nashville is 2% lower than the national average.
+In fact, the cost of living in Nashville is 1% lower than the national average.
+Nashville has grown more expensive, but it's still a reasonable place to live.

 For many people, Nashville serves as the perfect opportunity to live in a big city while working a job you love without decimating your bank account.